A community-based mentoring program for disadvantaged youth.

-The mentor and youth typically meet for 2-4 times per month for at least a year, and engage in activities of their choosing (e.g. studying, cooking, playing sports).
-The typical meeting lasts 3-4 hours.
+The mentor and youth typically meet for 2 to 4 times per month for at least a year, and engage in activities of their choosing (e.g. studying, cooking, playing sports).
+The typical meeting lasts 3 to 4 hours.

-For the first year, Big Brothers Big Sisters caseworkers maintain monthly contact with the mentor, as well as the youth and his or her parent, to insure a positive mentor-youth match, and to help resolve any problems in the relationship.
-Mentors are encouraged to form a supportive friendship with the youths, as opposed to modifying the youth’s behavior or character.
+For the first year, Big Brothers Big Sisters staff maintain monthly contact with the mentor, as well as the youth and their parent, to ensure a positive mentor-youth match, and to help resolve any problems in the relationship.
+Mentors are encouraged to form a supportive friendship with the youth, and not seek to modify the youth’s behavior or character.

 The Washington State Institute for Public Policy (2019) has estimated the cost per youth for a year of services in the Community-Based Mentoring program at $1,765.